felixle236/node-core/README.md

 - Default this project is using Redis for data caching.
 It helps greatly increase the number of large requests to less changing data.
 > But don't forget to set expire time and clear cache if have any update on the data related.
 Refer to [TypeORM Caching](https://github.com/typeorm/typeorm/blob/master/docs/caching.md).
-- Currently we are caching role list and permission list.
-You can refer to function `getAll` of `RoleRepository` and `getAllByRole` of `PermissionRepository`.
+- Currently we are caching role list.
+You can refer to function `getAll` of `RoleRepository`.
 - To clear cache, execute command `await this.dbContext.clearCaching('roles')`, we also use typeorm `typeorm cache:clear` or use npm `npm run cache:clear` for clearing all data caching.

 ### Authentication